DIY Distressed Wood Look with Dry Brush Painting Technique

 Step 4: Finishing up the Distressed wood look

-Finally, when your piece is completely dry, sand your pieces.
+Finally, when your piece is completely dry, sand it.

 What I did was: